Mahalakshmi Vrat - Significance And Celebrations

 Mahalakshmi Vrat Rituals

-- Post that; they perform puja of Goddess Lakshmi for the next consecutive 16 days.
-Mahalakshmi has eight avatars or forms, and all of them are worshipped for this period of 16 days.
+- Mahalakshmi has eight avatars or forms, and all of them are worshipped during the period.

-- A significant ritual is that the observer of Mahalakshmi Vrat has to wear a string with sixteen knots tied on it on his/her left hand.
+- One should wear a thread with sixteen knots on his/her left hand.

-- After the Puja; Sixteen Durva grass are taken and tied together, dipped in water and then sprayed all over the body.
+- After the puja, 16 Durva grass (doob, or tender shoots comprising three blades) are taken and tied together, dipped in water to sprinkle it all over the body.

 - Devotees recite Mahalakshmi Vrat Katha every day to conclude Mahalakshmi Puja.

-It is also advised that devotees should read religious books or scriptures like Satanamavali, Lakshmi Ashtottara, Lakshmi Sahastranaam, etc. as they are believed to be very auspicious.
+Devotees should read religious books or scriptures like Satanamavali, Lakshmi Ashtottara, Lakshmi Sahastranaam that are believed to be very auspicious.